-The consolidated financial statements include the accounts of Goodwill Industries of North Georgia, Inc., Goodwill of North Georgia, Inc, and Goodwill of North Georgia Development Company.
-These entities are consolidated as they share the same board and/or are under common management.
+The consolidated financial statements include the accounts of Goodwill Industries of North Georgia, Inc., Goodwill of North Georgia, Inc, Goodwill of North Georgia Development Company I, Inc, and Goodwill of North Georgia Development Company II, Inc. These entities are consolidated as they share the same board and/or are under common management.
 All significant intercompany accounts and transactions have been eliminated in consolidation.